jankovic86/python-challenge/README.md

   - The winner of the election based on popular vote.

  - In addition, your final script should both print the analysis to the terminal and export a text file with the results.

+**Results**

+- The script and text files have been saved in two seperate folders named PyBank and PyPoll.
+Within each folder there will be the python script file (main.py) and a seperate folder named Analysis that will contain the results of the scripts as text files.